 Franklin Falls, Snoqualmie Pass

-Important note: As of April 2017, the road to Franklin Falls was closed.
+Important note: As of May 2017, the road to Franklin Falls remains closed.

 Kids will love: Actual ruts of pioneer-era wagon wheels on this history hike.

 Highlights: From the trailhead, this short, easy trail runs alongside the old wagon track that led early settlers over the Cascades to lower Puget Sound.
 The falls are one mile in, but the whole path is scenic as it hugs the south fork Snoqualmie River.
 There is a dropoff on one side of the trail as you near the falls, occasionally fenced but sometimes not.
 Hold tight to little ones.

 Your hike in finishes with a short, rocky ascent up to the base of the impressive falls, which spill from the top of a sheer rock face and send a fine mist into the air.
 Watch safely from the edge of the waterfall’s pool without venturing in; loose rocks sometimes tumble down with the water.

 The forest service keeps the Franklin Falls trail well maintained, but on the soggiest of days you may be dodging puddles, so wear waterproof shoes.
 The rocky path near the falls may be icy in winter and not suitable for small kids.